killflex/mybookshelf-api/README.md

 # 📚 MyBookshelf API

-MyBookshelf API adalah RESTful API yang memungkinkan pengguna untuk mengelola koleksi buku pribadi mereka.
-API ini dilengkapi dengan sistem autentikasi berbasis API Key dan integrasi dengan Google Books API untuk pencarian buku.
+MyBookshelf API is a RESTful API that enables users to manage their personal book collections.
+This API comes with API Key-based authentication system and integration with Google Books API for book searching.

-## 🚀 Fitur
+## 🚀 Features

-- Registrasi dan login pengguna dengan API Key unik.
+- User registration and login with unique API Key.
-- CRUD (Create, Read, Update, Delete) untuk koleksi buku pribadi.
+- CRUD (Create, Read, Update, Delete) for personal book collection.
-- Pencarian buku melalui Google Books API.
+- Book search through Google Books API.
-- Perlindungan endpoint menggunakan API Key.
+- Endpoint protection using API Key.

-## 🛠️ Teknologi yang Digunakan
+## 🛠️ Technologies Used

 - Node.js
 - Express.js